A Career Abroad Is Within Reach

 Help Your Goals Take Flight

-The AIM Program pairs select, motivated students with successful alumni living abroad for a meaningful one-year mentorship.
+The AIM Program pairs select, motivated students with successful alumni living abroad for a one-year mentorship.
 This intensive relationship allows the student to explore the opportunities and realities of living and working abroad with expert advice from a member of the Auburn Family.
-Students also participate in on-going professional development activities on campus to further advance their skills.

 Questions?
-Contact Jenn Mason, director of international initiatives, at email@example.com.
+Contact Kalani Long, Manager of International Initiatives, at email@example.com.

 What to Expect